Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Discussion

-Our findings suggest that perceptual challenges of embedded visualizations in AR -- such as occlusion, large canvas space, and spatial estimation difficulty -- can increase users' reliance on AI suggestions, even when those suggestions are suboptimal.
-This over-reliance does not appear to stem from blind trust in AI, but rather from the inherent complexity of perceiving and evaluating spatial options in large-scale, dynamic physical environments.
+Our findings suggest that perceptual challenges of the AR \carton{X-ray}, such as occlusion, large canvas space, and spatial estimation difficulty, can increase users' reliance on AI suggestions, even when those suggestions are suboptimal.
+This over-reliance does not appear to stem from blind trust in AI, but rather from the inherent complexity of perceiving and evaluating visual information in large-scale physical environments.
 While prior research has discussed AR's perceptual limitations~\cite{Drascic1996PerceptualII}, our study directly connects these challenges to AI reliance patterns in time-sensitive spatial decision-making.
-This highlights the need for better embedded visualization designs that support spatial reasoning, especially in large, dynamic environments.
+This highlights the need for better embedded visualization designs that support spatial reasoning, especially in large-scale environments.

-\para{Design Implications.} Providing AI support in AR environments is not inherently beneficial.
+\para{Design Implications.} Visually embedding AI support in physical environments is not inherently beneficial.
 It can be neutral or even detrimental when perceptual challenges make it harder to verify AI suggestions.
 These findings underscore the need to rethink how AI assistance is integrated into AR, rather than directly porting AI designs from desktop or 2D interfaces.
 Designers should explicitly consider how spatial perception difficulties affect users' ability to evaluate AI output.